sunnweiwei/RankGPT/README.md

 print(new_item)
 ```

-We get the following result, and show that after the re-ranking, the order of the second and third passages is swapped:
+We get the following result:

 ```python
 {